vscode-restructuredtext/vscode-restructuredtext/README.md

 After installing this extension, please visit [the homepage for this extension](https://docs.restructuredtext.net) to learn how to use it.

+## How to activate preview

+- Toggle Preview - ctrl+shift+r
+- Open Preview to the Side - ctrl+k r

 ## Contributing to the code

 Check out the [development documentation](https://docs.restructuredtext.net/en/latest/articles/development.html) for more details